WA Department of Finance to fast-track agencies to public cloud

 "It’s something you can't really underplay and underestimate, the amount of effort you need in that change management.
 It's not about dismissing people because concerns they face are absolutely real.
 It’s about following a process and having a change management approach to walk [staff] through [changes].
 So at any point in time they know that it's not as scary as what they thought,” he said.

 Wood and his team spent up to 15 months working with staff on change management during the initial phase of the Azure rollout.
-This was necessary as his team experience a lot of resistance from internal staff and external to the organisation, he said.
+This was necessary as his team had a lot of resistance from internal staff and external to the organisation, he said.

-“We as a central agency hold whole data-sets from multiple organisations, including some federal agencies and some private sector organisations,” Wood said.
-“It was really about making sure that we could instil confidence in them, the way we would -- if not more secure – having it all on premise.”
+“As a central agency we hold whole data-sets from multiple organisations, including some federal agencies and some private sector organisations,” Wood said.
+“It was really about making sure that we could instil confidence in them that [data] would be as secure [in the cloud] as it is on premise.”

 Wood said the department chose Microsoft because the vendor was able to challenge some of his "preconceived notions” about the way things should be done.